ballerina-platform/ballerina-dev-website/learn/getting-started/building-a-data-service/building-a-data-service.md

 3. Use [Docker](https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/docker-mysql-getting-started.html) to create a MySQL server deployment.
 4. Use a cloud-based MySQL solution such as Google’s [CloudSQL](https://cloud.google.com/sql), Amazon’s [RDS for MySQL](https://aws.amazon.com/rds/sqlserver/), or Microsoft’s [Azure Database for MySQL](https://azure.microsoft.com/en-us/services/mysql/).

->**Note:** Keep the connection and authentication details for connecting to the MySQL server including the hostname, port, username and password.
+>**Tip:** Keep the connection and authentication details for connecting to the MySQL server including the hostname, port, username and password noted down.

 ### Creating a Database and Table